Jaseem2022/OpenCV/README.md

 # OpenCV
+Note : This project is based on the video posted by the youtuber Computer Vision Engineer.

 This project uses OpenCv and helps to detect the color yellow.
 When color yellow is displayed on the camera frame a bounding box is displayed around it.
 This project uses packages such as OpenCv, Pillow, and numpy.